st3107/hotdog/docs/source/usage.rst

 How to use it?
 --------------

-Prepare a configuration file.
+Prepare a configuration file in current working directory.
 One example file can be found `here <https://github .com/st3107/hotdog/blob/main/hotdog/data/example_config.yaml>`_.

 It is a yaml file.
 If you are not familiar with yaml file.
 Please read this `website <https://yaml.org/>`_